 In addition to general civil defense litigation, Lea represents and counsels employers, particularly nonprofit organizations and small businesses, in a wide range of employment matters, including single- and multi-plaintiff claims of employment discrimination, sexual harassment, wrongful termination, and retaliation.
 Lea also represents employers in wage and hour litigation, including class actions involving claims of misclassification of employees, meal and rest period violations, waiting time penalties, and other purported wage and hour violations.

 Lea also provides advice and counseling to small business employers on day-to-day employment issues, including wage and hour compliance, employee discipline and discharge, leave issues, and disability accommodations to help avoid litigation.
-Lea is also available to conduct internal investigations, as well as provide presentations and trainings on a broad range of issues, including sexual harassment, to employers and professional organizations.

 - Civil Litigation

 - Personal Injury

 - Wrongful Death

 - J.D., Santa Clara University School of Law

 - Admitted to the State Bar of California